argoproj/argo-rollouts/docs/features/analysis.md

       - pause: {duration: 600}
 ```

+!!! note
-Note: Previously, the analysis section had a field called "templateName" where a user would specify a single
+    Previously, the analysis section had a field called "templateName" where a user would specify a single
-AnalysisTemplate.
-This field has be depreciated in lieu of the templates field, and the field will be removed in v0.9.0.
+    `AnalysisTemplate.` This field has be depreciated in lieu of the templates field, and the field will be removed in v0.9.0.

 ```yaml
 apiVersion: argoproj.io/v1alpha1